tc39/proposal-observable/README.md

 The **forEach** function subscribes to the Observable object, calling *callbackfn* once for each value in the sequence.
-It returns a Promise object which is either fulfilled with the return value of the sequence or rejected with the error value of the sequence.
+It returns a Promise object which is either fulfilled with **undefined** when the sequence terminates normally or rejected with the error value of the sequence.

 The *forEach* function performs the following steps: